-Ariel Shanberg was appointed as the DVAA’s Executive Director in June 2017.
+Ariel Shanberg (he/him) was appointed as the DVAA’s Executive Director in June 2017.
 Just the second director in the organization’s history, he brings 20 years of leadership experience rooted in Upstate New York’s cultural community.
 As a curator, Ariel has organized exhibitions at such venues as the Dorsky Museum and the Center for Photography at Woodstock where he was director prior to joining DVAA.
 His writing on artists has been featured in several publications including Aspect: The Chronicle of New Media Art.

 When not at work, Ariel can be found exploring the region’s art and cultural happenings with his family.

 Signe Ballew (she/her) studied at Alfred University and received her BFA in 2012, with a focus in glass and printmaking.
 After graduation, she has worked for several non-profits along the east coast, including Peters Valley School of Craft in New Jersey.

 She most recently was living in Asheville, NC, where she worked for the NC Glass Center as a Studio Coordinator and at the YMCA of Western North Carolina as the Center Operations Coordinator.

 Signe recently relocated back to Damascus, PA, in March of 2021, and has been working locally.
 She joined DVAA in November 2021 just in time for Art in Sixes.

 She’s excited for this opportunity and getting back into the local art community.